Learn

 You might have noticed that most tech stocks rose during the pandemic, or many energy stocks stage an uptrend with a rise in oil prices.
 This is because the market conditions in a sector will impact all companies operating in that segment.
 Of course, there can also be times when one stock benefits from bad news about a competitor company.

-The state of a nation’s economy plays in key role in a company’s performance because it influences the consumer’s purchasing power and sentiment.
+The state of a nation’s economy plays a key role in a company’s performance because it influences the consumer’s purchasing power and sentiment.
 Major economic news that equity traders should keep their eye on are:

 Have you heard the terms “bull market” and “bear market”?
 They are associated with overall investor sentiment.
 When investors are optimistic about a particular stock or company, its share price tends to rise.
 So, the general direction of the stock market depends to a large degree on the overall market sentiment.